Bandits and Experts in Metric Spaces: Related and follow-up work

-\xhdr{Immediate extensions.} \cite{xbandits-nips08} obtain an extension of Theorem~\ref{thm:intro.zooming} similar to Theorem~\ref{thm:intro.zooming-extended}: essentially the same regret bound under a similar, but technically different relaxation of the Lipschitz condition. \footnote{ Theorems~\ref{thm:intro.zooming} and~\ref{thm:intro.zooming-extended} have appeared in \cite{LipschitzMAB-stoc08}, which predates the conference publication of \cite{xbandits-nips08}.
-(Theorem~\ref{thm:intro.zooming-extended} and other extensions are briefly mentioned in the conference version, and fleshed out in the full version \citep{LipschitzMAB-arxiv}.)
-To the best of our understanding, \cite{xbandits-nips08} is a follow-up work with respect to Theorem~\ref{thm:intro.zooming} and independent work with respect to Theorem~\ref{thm:intro.zooming-extended} and other extensions of the zooming algorithm.} They also obtain stronger regret bounds for some special cases; these extensions are similar in spirit to the extended analysis of the zooming algorithm in this paper (but technically different).
-The results in \cite{xbandits-nips08} use a different algorithm and the proof techniques appear different.
+\cite{xbandits-nips08-conf,xbandits-nips08} obtain results similar to Theorem~\ref{thm:intro.zooming} and Theorem~\ref{thm:intro.zooming-extended}.
+They use similar, but technically different notions of instance-dependent metric dimension and relaxed Lipschitzness.
+They also obtain stronger regret bounds for some special cases; these extensions are similar in spirit to the extended analysis of the zooming algorithm in this paper (but technically different).
+Their results use a different algorithm and the proof techniques appear different.

+While the publication of our conference version \citep{LipschitzMAB-stoc08} predated the submission of theirs \citep{xbandits-nips08-conf}, \footnote{\citet{xbandits-nips08-conf} acknowledge Theorem~\ref{thm:intro.zooming} as prior work.
+It appears that the authors of \citep{xbandits-nips08-conf} have not been aware of other results in \citep{LipschitzMAB-stoc08} at the time (which were only briefly mentioned in the conference version, and fleshed out in the full version \citep{LipschitzMAB-arxiv}).} we believe the latter is concurrent and independent work.

 \OMIT{ Theorems~\ref{thm:intro.zooming} and~\ref{thm:intro.zooming-extended} have appeared in \cite{LipschitzMAB-stoc08,LipschitzMAB-arxiv}, which predates \cite{xbandits-nips08}.
 However, \cite{xbandits-nips08} is a follow-up work with respect to Theorem~\ref{thm:intro.zooming} and independent work with respect to Theorem~\ref{thm:intro.zooming-extended} and other extensions of the zooming algorithm.